 If you own another domain, you can add it to your Google Workspace or Cloud Identity account.
 For example, you might manage multiple businesses or brands, each with their own domain.
-Depending on your needs, you add a domain as a domain alias or a secondary domain.
+Depending on your needs, you add a domain as a user alias domain or a secondary domain.

 OR |